Beckibuzz93/Protect-The-Panda/Protect The Panda - Client/README.md

 - License

 ## Installation
-1. Begin by `cloing` this repository onto your machine.
+1. Begin by `cloning` this repository onto your machine.
 2. Navigate to the project directory: `cd everyday-im-learning-client
 3. In your terminal, run `npm install` to install the project dependencies.